2023–24 Washington Huskies women's basketball team

 The 2023–24 Washington Huskies women's basketball team represented the University of Washington during the 2023–24 NCAA Division I women's basketball season.
-The Huskies, led by third year head coach Tina Langley, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington and compete as members of the Pac-12 Conference.
+The Huskies, led by third-year head coach Tina Langley, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington and competed as members of the Pac-12 Conference.

-This was also the last season for Washington played in the Pac-12 Conference before moving to the Big Ten Conference on August 1, 2024.
+This was the last season that Washington played in the Pac-12 Conference before moving to the Big Ten Conference on August 1, 2024.

 Previous season

 The Huskies finished the 2022–23 season 19–15, 7–11 in Pac-12 play to finish in a tie for eighth place.
 As the No. 8 seed in the Pac-12 tournament, they lost in the first round to Oregon.
-They were invented to the WNIT where they defeated San Francisco in the first round, New Mexico in the second round, Kansas State in the Super 16, Pac-12 member Oregon in the Great 8 before losing to Kansas in the Fab 4.
+They were invited to the WNIT, where they defeated San Francisco in the first round, New Mexico in the second round, Kansas State in the Super 16, and Pac-12 member Oregon in the Great 8, before losing to Kansas in the Fab 4.